KenLauLab/pCreode/README.md

 ```
 Then manually download the [juypter notebook](https://github.com/KenLauLab/pCreode/blob/master/notebooks/pCreode_tutorial.ipynb) and example [data file](https://github.com/KenLauLab/pCreode/blob/master/data/Myeloid_with_IDs.csv) from the folders above.
 Simply right click on the download button and select "Save link as...".

+Note: For Mac users, Cairo may or may not be installed.
+If you have problems plotting, you need to install Cairo.
+Please follow the instructions in this [link](http://macappstore.org/cairo/).

 ### Installation for Windows

 The problem with p-Creode installation on a Windows machine is with the python-igraph package, where there seems to be a bug in the setup.
 Hence, additional steps must be taken.
 1. Install Anaconda version 2.7
-2. Download the user compile wheels of 2 packages (download the 32 bit version as appropriate) from this [link](http://www.lfd.uci.edu/~gohlke/pythonlibs/):
+2. Download the user compile wheels of 2 packages (download the bit version as appropriate) from this [link](http://www.lfd.uci.edu/~gohlke/pythonlibs/):

     -       [pyCairo](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo)

-            For example, in Anaconda prompt, go to the directory where the whl is uploaded and:
+            For example, in Anaconda prompt, go to the directory where the whl is downloaded and:

             pip install pycairo-1.13.2-cp27-cp27m-win_amd64.whl